mbercx/aiida-core/docs/source/index.rst

  * The `AiiDA tutorials <https://aiida-tutorials.readthedocs.io/en/latest/>`_ are a good place to get started with using AiiDA.
  * Afterwards, you might want to :ref:`install AiiDA<installation>` on your machine.
  * For setting up a production environment, you may find the :ref:`configuration <configure_aiida>` section helpful.
- * For the advanced, there is the complete :doc:`AiiDA API reference<apidoc/aiida>` (including a :ref:`modindex`), and of course you can always peek into the code on the `AiiDA git repository <https://github.com/aiidateam/aiida-core>`_.
+ * For the advanced user, there is the complete :doc:`AiiDA API reference<apidoc/aiida>` (including a :ref:`modindex`), and of course you can always peek into the code on the `AiiDA git repository <https://github.com/aiidateam/aiida-core>`_.

 **************
 For developers
 **************

  * If you wish to start developing a plugin for AiiDA the :ref:`plugin_development` section is a good place to start.
- * Practical information concerning how to set up your development environment and how to contribute to aiida core can be found on the `AiiDA Wiki <https://github.com/aiidateam/aiida-core/wiki>`_.
+ * Practical information concerning how to set up your development environment and how to contribute to aiida-core can be found on the `AiiDA Wiki <https://github.com/aiidateam/aiida-core/wiki>`_.
  * You are also more than welcome to join the `AiiDA mailing list <http://www.aiida.net/mailing-list/>`_ or contribute to aiida-core on `GitHub <https://github.com/aiidateam/aiida-core>`_.

 .. toctree::